kubernetes-retired/kubefed/docs/userguide.md

 kubectl describe federatedserviceaccounts test-serviceaccount -n test-namespace
 ```

-It may also be useful to inspect the federation controller log as follows:
+It may also be useful to inspect the kubefed controller log as follows:

 ```bash
 kubectl logs -f federation-controller-manager-0 -n kube-federation-system